ncatlab/nlab-content/pages/9/5/3/2/2359/content.md

   \,.
 $$

 Write $[E_1,E_2]$ for the [[homotopy classes]] of maps.
-The stable homotopy category is equivalrntly the category of spectra of CW-type with these homotopy classes of maps between them.
+The stable homotopy category is equivalently the category of spectra of CW-type with these homotopy classes of maps between them.

 ([Elmendorf-Kriz-May, p.
 8](#ElmendorfKrizMay))